 The sage makes it feel like a holiday dish, but since we’re not cornbread stuffing or dressing people, I’d love to have this for a special meal.
 Maybe even brunch!
 I may have drizzled leftovers with syrup and topped it with a fried egg for a breakfast treat.

 The downside of this dressing is that it’s a lot of work.
 Baking and drying the cornbread in advance is definitely something to consider.
-From start to finish, I worked on this stuffing for nearly 7 (!) hours!
-Now, it wasn’t all hands-on time, but breaking the recipe into smaller, more manageable steps is definitely a must – especially if you’re serving this for a holiday meal.
+Breaking the recipe into smaller, more manageable steps is definitely a must – especially if you’re serving this for a holiday meal.
 I don’t see why you can’t bake and dry the cornbread 2 days in advance and brown the sausage the day before.
-(I didn’t get any drippings from the sausage I used.)
+(I didn’t get any drippings from the sausage I used.
+And my dressing was a little salty for my taste, but the sausage I used was highly seasoned so you may not need additional salt.)
 Doing the last bit of cooking and assembly the day off wouldn’t be a big deal at all.

 Many of the cornbread cubes crumbled completely when I tried to stir it all together, but the final product wasn’t a soggy mess.
 Some cubes did stay together adding nice texture.
 It stayed warm for a really long time and it tasted fantastic at room temperature.
 It’s a win!